highmountaintea/nile-server/README.md

 * POST `/login` - returns the login token if successful.
 (POST body: { username, password })
 * POST `/profile` - returns the user profile.
 (POST body: { token })

+### Shopping cart

+No API is provided for storing shopping carts.
+Store them in memory or web storage for now.

+### Security

+`nile-server` simulates token based authentication, which is a versatile security model.
+However, the token is not encrypted, so it is only suitable for a sample app, and please don't put any sensitive data into this database.

 ## Filtering

 When requesting a list of items, such as a list of products, a filtering object can be passed in to narrow down the result.
 The object specifies the key(s) that should be filtered on, and the qualifying value(s).
 For example: